apache/beam/website/src/contribute/index.md

  - for large contributions, a signed [Individual Contributor License Agreement](https://www.apache.org/licenses/icla.pdf) (ICLA) to the Apache Software Foundation (ASF).

-## Contributing code

-Below is a tutorial for contributing code to Beam, covering our tools and typical process in detail.

 ### Connect With the Beam community